occamshub-dev/occams-otel-collector/README.md

 pipelines.
 A sample config file [otel.yaml](otel.yaml) is also provided for reference and testing purposes.

-If you want to see complete configuration options for specific __Occamshub__ component, you can find it under [Receivers](receiver), Processors or Exporters sections.
+If you want to see complete configuration options for specific __OccamsHub__ component, you can find it under [Receivers](receiver), Processors or Exporters sections.

 **Run**